-Lucas van den Houten, Co-founder & CTO at StuDocu, says Mixpanel is a “must-have.”
+Killian Saint cricq, Engineering Manager & Full-Stack Developer at StuDocu, says Mixpanel is a “must-have.”
 His team uses the tool to implement and monitor custom experiments.
-“The interface is intuitive, and it makes it easy and pleasant to look at data,” Lucas said.
+“The interface is intuitive, and it makes it easy and pleasant to look at data,” Killian said.
 “Understanding the behaviour of our users would be much more complicated without Mixpanel.”

 Product analytics (and Mixpanel) have had an outsized impact on StuDocu from the early days.
 Now, data is embedded in the team’s culture.
 They A/B test almost every change to the website—from the smallest shift in design to the biggest splash with new features.